Artificial Intelligence

 The Agentic Future

-The most recent frontier is [[ AI Agents ]].
+The most recent frontier is AI Agents that could be implemetned and defined by Agent Skills.
 While a standard LLM waits for a prompt and generates text, an Agent is a system designed to perceive, reason, act, and reflect.
 Instead of just answering a question, an agent can break down a complex goal (“Plan a travel itinerary”) into steps, browse the web, book tickets, and adjust its plan if errors occur.

 Capability Analysis